-If you were sentenced to fines and imprisonment in the same court case, you have to add together the prison sentence and the alternative prison sentence stated in the fine.
-You then use the total number of days, months or years to find your disqualification period in the table.
+If you were sentenced to fines and imprisonment in the same court case, you must add together the length of the prison sentence and of the alternative prison sentence that applies if you are unable to pay the fine.
+You can then use the total number of days, months or years to find your disqualification period in the table above

 If you have been convicted or fined abroad, you will be given the same disqualification period as you would have been given if convicted in Norway.

 This does not apply if the offence you have been convicted of is not a criminal offence in Norway.

 If you were given a stricter sentence than the maximum sentence for the same offence in Norway, your disqualification period will be based on the maximum sentence you could have been given in Norway.

 Even if your prison time has expired, you will not be able to obtain Norwegian citizenship if you have not completed your prison sentence or the probation for a conditional prison sentence has expired.
 Then you have to wait until the sentence is completed or your probation has expired.

 Tables on calculating the waiting period were changed on 1 June 2020.

 If you previously had your citizenship application rejected due to the disqualification period, and you do not have any new criminal offenses after this, no new and longer disqualification period will be calculated for the same crime.
 This applies even if you re-apply 1 June or later.

 It is the disqualification period stated in your decision that still applies.
 If you are convicted again after you were given a disqualification period, your total waiting period will be longer.